-10 Advanced SEO Tips & Techniques You Need to Know
+10 Advanced SEO Tips & Techniques You Need To Know

-However, some of the things that have changed – from the introduction of mobile-first indexing to the way Google now uses real user metrics to measure page speed – certainly made a splash and they’re bound to have an even bigger impact as we look to the future.

-In this article, you’ll find 10 advanced SEO tips and techniques you need to master if you want to stay on top of Google’s ever-evolving algorithm.

-1. Prioritize Your Mobile Site for Mobile-First Indexing
+1. Prioritize Your Mobile Site For Mobile-First Indexing

-Hopefully, you’ve been keeping up with Google’s migration to mobile-first indexing since it began in March.
+Hopefully, you’ve been keeping up with Google’s migration to mobile-first indexing.

-Hopefully, you’ve also been steering clear of the many, many misconceptions about how mobile-first indexing means and how it will affect ranking.
+And hopefully, you’ve also been steering clear of the many, many misconceptions about what mobile-first indexing means and how it will affect ranking.

-Let’s just clear the record once and for all: when it comes to mobile-first indexing, you do not need a flawless mobile site to claim your spot as king of the hill (or the SERPs).
+Let’s be clear: when it comes to mobile-first indexing, you do not need a flawless mobile site to claim your spot as king of the hill (or the SERPs).

 And you certainly should not abandon SEO for your desktop site just because mobile-first indexing is here.